gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 usage by setting a maximum number of pipeline minutes that a group can use on shared Runners per month.
 Set 0 to grant unlimited pipeline minutes.
 While build limits are stored as minutes, the counting is done in seconds.
+Usage resets on the first day of each month.

 1. Go to the **Admin area ➔ Settings** (`/admin/application_settings`).